muritane/coordination-architecture/architecture.md

 ## Closing

-Clarity is not cheap.
-It is not mystical.
+Clarity is not mystical.

-It is the residue of repeated contact with irreversible consequences.
+It is the residue of repeated contact with irreversible consequence.

-The goal of making it explicit is not elevation.
+Making it explicit is not about elevation or authority.
-It is **coordination without illusion**.
+It is about **coordination without illusion**.